 About the Institute

 This Study of the U.S. Institute is designed to foster a better understanding in academic institutions overseas of how U.S. foreign policy is formulated, implemented, and taught.
 The program will feature an academic residency at Bard's campus in Annandale-on-Hudson and a week in Manhattan at Bard Globalization and International Affairs.
-The Institute will also feature integrated educational study tours to Hyde Park, Albany, Boston, Philadelphia, and 10 days in Washington, D.C., as well as extracurricular cultural and community activities that help to broaden the participants' understanding of U.S. society.
+The Institute will also feature integrated educational study tours to Hyde Park, Albany, Philadelphia, and 10 days in Washington, D.C., as well as extracurricular cultural and community activities that help to broaden the participants' understanding of U.S. society.
 The Study of the U.S. Institute will be conducted in collaboration with a diverse set of partners, including the American Enterprise Institute, the Roosevelt Institute, the United States Military Academy at West Point, and the Carnegie Council for Ethics in International Affairs.